markus-li/pyjuice/README.md

 ## Description

-pyJuice is an open source tool for retrieving and decrypting your latest JuiceSSH CloudSync backup and extracting the private keys into ~/.ssh.
+pyJuice is a GPLv3 open source tool for interacting with JuiceSSH CloudSync.
+JuiceSSH for Android can be found at https://sonelli.com
-SOON: It can also be used to keep track of all your server credentials and let you directly use the data you have entered in JuiceSSH.
+It can also be used to keep track of all your server credentials and let you directly use the data you have entered in JuiceSSH.
+This now works for SSH connections.

 In order to have any use of this script you need to have the PRO version of JuiceSSH (https://sonelli.com/) and have CloudSync turned ON and include Identities.